SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 The structure of all variants is the same:

 * Java source files under `ejbModule/com/solace/sample/`
-  * ConsumerMDB.java - implements a message-driven EJB bean, triggered on receiving a message from the Solace message broker
+  * ConsumerMDB.java - implements a message-driven EJB bean, triggered on receiving a message from the Solace event broker
-  * ProducerSB.java - implements `sendMessage()` in a session EJB bean, used to send a message to the Solace message broker
+  * ProducerSB.java - implements `sendMessage()` in a session EJB bean, used to send a message to the Solace event broker
   * Producer.java - "Producer"'s remote EJB interface to call `sendMessage()`
   * ProducerLocal.java - "Producer"'s local EJB interface to call `sendMessage()`